KhronosGroup/VulkanSC-Tools/BUILD.md

   the current directory when it is invoked.
 In this case, they are built in the `build` directory.
-- The `build` directory is also being used to build this (Vulkan-Tools) repository.
+- The `build` directory is also being used to build this (VulkanSC-Tools) repository.
 But there shouldn't be any conflicts inside the `build` directory between the dependent repositories and the build files for this repository.
 - The `--dir` option for `update_deps.py` can be used to relocate the